ReefSpy/ReefberryPi/README.md

 To grant access to all db for root user from all remote IP’s: \
 (run this command on MariaDB command line)
 ```
-GRANT ALL ON *.* to 'root'@'%' IDENTIFIED BY ‘raspberry’ WITH GRANT OPTION;
+GRANT ALL ON *.* to 'root'@'%' IDENTIFIED BY 'raspberry' WITH GRANT OPTION;
 ```

 ## Installation of Influx Database